-And even the Old Roadside Daylily, Hemerocallis fulva, now common in all 50 states (left)--the one that lit up your grandmothr's garden, is called "Tiger Lily" by mistaken gardeners.
+Even the Old Roadside Daylily, Hemerocallis fulva, now common in all 50 states (left)--the one that lit up your grandmother's garden, is called "Tiger Lily" by mistaken gardeners.
 Now, most people know that daylilies aren't true lilies at all, and send up lots of stems from a grass-like plant, not growing the tall single stalk of the true lilies.
-Still, it seems almost any orange lilylike flower is fated to be called "Tiger Lily" by some.
+Still, it seems almost any orange lily-like flower is fated to be called "Tiger Lily" by some.
 And who cares?
 Like so many things in botany and gardening, it's the growing that counts.
 People continue to grow the flowers they like and call them whatever they please.

-Below (left) is the beautiful Canada Lily, commonly found growing in its native habitat which is wet woods all over the northern east and midwest.
-With a central stem up to 10 feet, the down-facing flowers are only about 3" long-- far from the true tiger lily bloom which can reach 8" across.
+Canada Lilies are commonly found growing in wet woods all over the northern east and midwest.
+With a central stem up to 10 feet, the down-facing flowers are only about 3" long - far from the true tiger lily bloom which can reach 8" across.

 The magnificent Leopard Lily, L. pardalinum, which is native to our own Pacific coast is also often mistaken for a Tiger Lily.
 Note the golden centers, making it very different from the real tiger.

 Meanwhile, the old true Tiger Lily is a still a part of the diet in much of the Orient--the cooked buds being a staple of old recipes.
 And they're still champions in the garden, too--super-hardy in cold, growing in shade or sun, and pleasing eveyone everywhere when they open those magnificent blooms all summer.